 A few months later the head-scratching starts when images disappear, content revisions won’t load, pages redirect, and your email stops.
 Most small businesses have no need for content delivery networks, reverse proxies, edge caching, or CNAME flattening.
 What they do need is a solid and reliable website host.

 Big beautiful images can make or break a website.
 It’s almost cheating.
 But if they’re too big your site will slow to a crawl, and if you “borrowed” the images from someplace else, you could wind up in hot water.
 Just make sure your designer knows how to properly optimize your legally-obtained images and you’ll be fine.

-If you’ve ever seen a shared web page with an incorrect image (or no image), that’s usually because of a missing OG tag.
-There’s a lot of nuance to using these tags effectively, and if they’re not implemented properly, your social media marketing could suffer.
+If you’ve ever seen a shared web page on Facebook with an odd image (or no image), that’s probably because of a missing or incorrect OG tag.
+There’s a lot of nuance to using these tags effectively, and if they’re not implemented properly your social media marketing could suffer.

 This is the granddaddy.
 Forget all the other stuff.
 Compared to this, the first 32 signs pale in comparison.
-I know business owners so ashamed of their current website that they’ve removed the web address from their business cards.
+I know a business owner who is so ashamed of his current website that he removed the web address from his business cards.
 Seriously.